Stelisss/LAB3/README.md

 0.1 release:

   1. Added a possibility to add a student

   2. Added a possibility to view final points table, where final score is calculated using average

   3. Added a possibility to view final points table, where final score is calculated using median

   4. It is now possible to add a student with randomly generated grades and exam results

   5. Added a funcionality to clear the console screen

+v0.2 Release:

+  1.Now possible to add student(s) from a .txt files.

+  2.Merged the output windows.
+Now you can see different final points calculations (average and median) in the same output.

+v0.201 Release:

+  1.Fixed the menu